ruixingw/parmhess/tsubasa.rst

 - Read all outputs and generate the MM input file (readmol2).

-Normally, for small molecules, just running these steps in sequence should work.
+Normally, just running these steps in sequence should work.
 However, if the system is larger or complicated, these steps do not always succeed and may result in "Error termination".
-For such cases, you may check Gaussian options carefully and run them manually.
-After that, the success calculation can be provided to **Tsubasa** to do the following steps. **Note that the provided file must be named exactly same as the Tsubasa generated one.** Job flow can be controled by these arguments:
+For such cases, you may check Gaussian options and run calculation manually.
+The successful results can be provided to **Tsubasa** to do the following steps. **Note that the provided files must be named exactly same as those of Tsubasa generated.** Job flow can be controled by these arguments:

--  --startfrom {freq,resp,antechamber,readmol2}
+4. :code:`--startfrom {freq,resp,antechamber,readmol2}`  (choose one from the list)

-   Choose one from the list.
-If not specified, the program starts from (opt) as normal.
+   Read the existing files and restart from the specified step.
+If not specified, the program starts from the beginning (opt) as normal.

--   --stopafter {opt,freq,resp,antechamber}
+5. :code:`--stopafter {opt,freq,resp,antechamber}`  (choose one from the list)

-   Choose one from the list.
-If not specified, the program stops after (readmol2) as normal.
+   Stop after the specified step.
+If not specified, the program ends as normal.